The College of New Jersey Logo

 1. Sample language: Students who anticipate and/or experience barriers in this course are encouraged to contact the instructor as early in the semester as possible.
 The Accessibility Resource Center (ARC) is available to facilitate the removal of barriers and to ensure reasonable accommodations.

 Whenever possible, avoid using PDFs and instead provide students with a Word or Google Docs version.
-If you do choose to share a PDF, follow the Converting Your Syllabus to an Accessible PDF (.docx).
+If you do choose to share a PDF, follow the Converting Your Syllabus to an Accessible PDF Document (.docx).

 II.
 Canvas